MoolahTech/mutualfunds-android-documentation/README.md

 // callback: A handler for a successful response.
 Returns a CheckPanResponse (Mandatory)
 // failureCallback: A handler for an unsuccessful response (Optional)
 ```
 CheckPanResponse contains the method `isShortKyc` which must be called.
-If true, you can proceed.
+If true, you can proceed to SubmitPanRequest.
 Otherwise redirect to the Long KYC process which is a separate SDK. **THIS IS VERY IMPORTANT**.
 Not doing this is a compliance violation, and can result in action.

 Submit Pan:
 ```kotlin